arav06/aws-fundies/aws-services-fundamentals.md

 - Multiple layers of PHYSICAL SECURITY
 - Making sure there is great backup power, HVAC and fire suppression
 - Making sure the data layer is restricted and includes threat detection devices
-- Location of the data center so that environmental issues can be avoided
+- When selecting a location for a data center, the environmental issues of the location are taken into consideration

 Even if we are going to build a simple web app, we automatically inherit all of the above features, even though we may not need them